ywNiu/PriorVAED/PVAED/docs/index.rst

 .. note::

-   If you want to change the model or path parameters, modify them in main.py or main_joint_fine_tunning.py directly in the parser part.
+   If you want to modify the default parameters of model or file path, change them in main.py or main_joint_fine_tunning.py directly in the parser part.